jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/design/electronic_circuits.md

 ### Circuit Simulation

-Thanks to tools like Falstad's Circuit Simulator (https://www.falstad.com/circuit/circuitjs.html), we can build, tweak, and debug electronic circuits virtually — no breadboard, no burnt fingers, no accidental shorts.
+Thanks to tools like [Falstad's Circuit Simulator](https://www.falstad.com/circuit/circuitjs.html), we can build, tweak, and debug electronic circuits virtually — no breadboard, no burnt fingers, no accidental shorts.
 What once took a full afternoon and a drawer of parts now takes minutes, a mouse, and a bit of imagination.